 Rickety wooden bridges on the east Danforth often washed out in storms.
 City of Toronto Archives photo

-Even though streetcar service and proper paving came to the East Danforth in 1915, development didn’t happen until the housing shortage after the Great War and the opening of the Prince Edward Viaduct in 1919.
-Something that held up residential development in the immediate Coxwell-Danforth area was a stench from the Harris abattoir and rendering plant, which was eventually driven away in the early 1920s (even though this is a clear instance where employment and residential don’t ideally work in close proximity, the Harris plant did attract a small enclave of kit housing).
+Even though streetcar service and proper paving came to the East Danforth in 1915, development didn’t happen until a housing shortage after the Great War and the opening of the Prince Edward Viaduct in 1919.
+Something that held up residential development in the immediate Coxwell-Danforth area was a stench from the Harris abattoir and rendering plant, which was eventually driven away in the early 1920s (even though this is a clear instance where employment and residential don’t work in close proximity, even the Harris plant attracted a small enclave of residents using kit housing).

 The variety of shops, especially close to Woodbine was remarkable.
 Though supermarkets in the 1950s were much smaller with limited offerings, there were nine of the Loblaws, A&P and Dominion variety from Greenwood to just east of Woodbine), as well as butchers, bakers and produce shops.
-There were also many clothing stores.
-The three movie theatres would have contributed to sidewalk life in the evenings.
+There were also many clothing stores, and the three movie theatres would have contributed to sidewalk life in the evenings.